Best Specialty Markets in Asheville—A Local’s Perspective

 Local Favorites: Candied fennel, aromatic and sweet.

-specialty markets in Asheville - charcuterie
+Asheville Cottages - specialty markets in Asheville - charcuterie

-Although Asheville, and the South Slope particularly, may be best known for its beers, I think one and all can agree that regardless of what libation you’re partaking in, it can always be made better with some aperitifs.
+Although Asheville, and the South Slope in particular, may be best known for its beers, I think one and all can agree that regardless of what libation you’re partaking in, it can always be made better with some aperitifs.
 And, as I so often say, you ought to satisfy this particular yearning with a big old block of cheese.

 Imported cheese no less.
 Or local artisan cheese.
 They’ve got it all at the South Slope Cheese Company, plus charcuterie, vegan cheese, sheep’s cheese, caviar, wine-pairings, and pre-prepared boxes brimming with some of the most refined beverage accompaniments in all of Asheville.